harry-gunn/data-system-design/README.md

 #### Gold

 Fully curated data, this is ready to be the source for our reports/dashboards.
 It should have been transformed enough so that the dashboards need not perform any major processing themselves, ensuring they are as fast and responsive as possible.

+#### 'Layer processing' jobs

+The bronze to Silver and Silver to Gold jobs take our data between the layers by transforming them and joining with other datasets.
+An example of a transformation to a specific gold table could be rolling data up from daily to monthly - summing some of it, averaging other parts and so on.
+These, as with the ingesters, are streaming jobs deployed in EKS.

+## Vessel Consumption Prediction

+The source for this dataset is our silver layer - it provides 'good enough' data but gets it to that point very quickly.
+This means we are running our model on as up to date data as possible.

+## Dashboards

+The source for the dashboards are gold tables.
+These are heavily processed to supply as much of the data in the form it will be used in as possible - this prevents the user sitting around and waiting for the dashboard to load as it tries to transform data itself.
+I have chosen QuickSight as the dashboarding tool as it looks to play very well / easily with s3, but this can be swapped out for other dashboarding tools such as grafana if needed.